pks20iitk/Personal-Voice-AI-Assistant/README.md

-# 🧠 Friday - Your Personal AI Assistant - Part 2
+# 🧠  Your Personal AI Assistant - Part 2

 This is a Python-based AI assistant inspired by *Jarvis*, capable of: